 Phuket (Rassada Pier) — Lipe Island – 7h15 (9 Stops)

 Phuket (Ao Po Pier) — Langkawi, Malaysia – 9h45 (6 Stops)

 Phuket (Ao Po Pier) — Lipe Island – 7h (12 Stops)

 Phuket (Rassada Pier) — Mook Island – 4h15

 The Big Buddha

-Situated at the peak on the Nakkerd Hills, the 45-meter-tall statue is by far one of the Island most famous and visited attractions and is approximately 6 kilometers from the main artery route in Phuket.
+Situated at the peak of the Nakkerd Hills, the 45-metre-tall statue is one of the island's most famous and highly visited attractions, and is approximately 6 kilometres from Phuket's main artery route.

-As it is said that the hardest climbs lead to the best views, this spectacle offers a breathtaking 360-degree view of the island and is sure to be worth the journey.
+Bear in mind that the hardest climbs lead to the best views, as this spectacle offers a breathtaking 360-degree view of the island and is sure to be worth the journey.

-Known for its’ nightlife, resorts and hotels, Patong Beach is one of the most popular destinations in Phuket.
-And even though the night-life is situated mainly down Bangla Road, there are quieter parts of the town which still hold literally hundreds of bars and restaurants.
-If you were looking for the Eastern style exotic lifestyle, this would not be the place as it is glowing with neon lights and is a hive of night activity.
+Known for its nightlife, resorts and hotels, Patong Beach is one of the most popular destinations in Phuket.
+The night-life is mainly situated down Bangla Road, but there are quieter parts of the town which still hold hundreds of bars and restaurants.
+If you are looking for a quiet and traditional night out, this would not be the place, as it is a hive of activity glowing with neon lights!